Paddy Walsh: Football

+He was employed by the Melbourne and Metropolitan Fire Brigade – as were his team-mates Garnet Campbell, Jack Vosti, Ernie Watson, and Len Webster.

 He was made a life member of the Essendon Football Club in 1961.

 VFL Representation

 He was selected for VFL representative teams in thirteen Intra-State and Inter-State matches over six different years; however, although selected to represent the VFL in the 1930 ANFC Adelaide Carnival – in which he could have played another five games for the Victorian team in Adelaide (see: Carnival's Victorian Matches) – he was forced to withdraw from the team because he could not get leave from his employment as a fireman.